psu13/mutable-hakyll/posts/slow-code.md

 To me the remarkable thing is that the through line from _food_ to _code_ is pretty direct.
-Scaling food operations to be large scale profit centers distorts the product, often for the worst.
+Scaling food operations to be large scale profit centers distorts the product, often making it worse.
 Similarly, the realities of _making money_ from software, in many ways, makes software worse.

 What we have learned in the 50 or so years that large companies have driven industrial